flatironinstitute/cryoSBI/README.md

 1. Running locally.
 Just run `python3 sbi_train_posterior.py --num_workers NUM_WORKERS --config CONFIG`
 2. Using SLURM.
 Open `launch_train_post_sbi_*.job` and edit the line where python is called following the instructions in the previous step.

+1. --num_workers: number of cores that SBI will use.
+2. --config: name of your configuration file.
+Check the folder `example_config`.

 ## Some tips for running with a GPU